Your cart is currently empty!

 Several parameters influence the quality of laser welds, including laser power, spot size, feed/traverse speed, shielding gas, material thickness, and joint design.

-Applications of Laser Welding
+Applications of Welding

 Laser welding finds applications across various industries, including automotive, aerospace, medical, electronics, jewelry, and mold tools and dies.

-Advantages of Laser Welding
+Advantages of Welding

 Laser welding offers precision, speed, versatility, high-quality welds, and automation capabilities, making it valuable in industries requiring accuracy and repeatability.

-Limitations of Laser Welding
+Limitations of Welding

 While laser welding has numerous advantages, limitations include equipment costs, safety concerns, material restrictions, and suitability for certain weld geometries.